Rei-SwitchBot/faq/en-us/Curtain & Curtain 3.md

 Press and hold the button on SwitchBot Curtain for 45 seconds to perform a hardware reset.
 Please pay attention to the following:

-In the first

-15 seconds

-, the indicator light will be blinking.
+In the first 15 seconds, the indicator light will be blinking.

-Then it will stay on for
+Then it will stay on for 10 seconds.

-10 seconds

-.
 When you have pressed for 25 seconds, the indicator light will start to blink again, then it will go off.

-After 45 seconds,

-release your finger.
+After 45 seconds, release your finger.

 The indicator will be on for 1 second.
 Then the SwitchBot Curtain has been reset in the hardware.